GlobalCitizenshipFoundation/global-gateway/pathways.md

             *   Displays template details and a section for phases.
             *   Manages the state of phases for drag-and-drop using `@hello-pangea/dnd`.
             *   Renders `PhaseCard` components.
-            *   **Conditional Actions:** "Add Phase," "Edit Phase," "Delete Phase," and drag-and-drop functionality are conditionally rendered/enabled based on user authorization.
+            *   **Conditional Actions:** "Add Phase," "Edit Phase," "Delete Phase," and drag-and-drop functionality are conditionally rendered/enabled based on the `creator_id` of the template and the current user's `user_metadata.role` (obtained from `useSession`).
             *   Handles "Add Phase" button click (opens `PhaseFormDialog`).
             *   Implements drag-and-drop to reorder `PhaseCard` components, calling `reorderPhasesAction` on drop.
         *   **`src/features/pathway-templates/components/PhaseCard.tsx` (Client Component):**